synacktiv/synacktiv-rules/README.md

 # synacktiv-rules

-Public repository of Sigma and YARA rules created by Synacktiv
+Public repository of Sigma and YARA rules created by Synacktiv.

+All rules in this repository should be considered tagged as TLP:CLEAR and PAP:CLEAR.